KostasAndroulidakis/SIREN/README.md

 SIREN is an ultrasonic radar system built with Arduino that detects objects within a 180-degree field of view.
 The system combines multiple sensors to achieve accurate distance measurements by compensating for environmental conditions in real-time.

+## Why This Project?

+I'm 37, a music producer with an audio engineering background, and I'm preparing to study Electrical & Computer Engineering.
+Before CS50, I had earned Python certifications (PCEP, PCAP, freeCodeCamp) and bought an Elegoo starter kit to teach myself C and embedded basics.

+I chose to build a radar for two reasons.
+First, I've always been drawn to military technology.
+Second, I wanted to go deeper than Arduino tutorials usually go.
+Most examples use `digitalWrite()` and `delay()` without explaining what actually happens at the hardware level.
+I wanted to understand what's under the hood.

+This project forced me to read datasheets, manipulate registers directly, and think about timing at the microsecond level.
+It's the kind of challenge I was looking for.

 ## What It Does

-The system rotates an ultrasonic sensor using a servo motor, sweeping from 0 to 180 degrees and back.
+The system rotates an ultrasonic sensor using a servo motor, sweeping from 10 to 170 degrees and back.
 At each angle, it measures the distance to the nearest object and transmits the data over serial connection.
 When an object comes within 100cm, an alert system activates with LED and buzzer feedback that increases in urgency as the object gets closer.

-What makes this project unique is the environmental compensation: a temperature and humidity sensor continuously monitors air conditions to calculate the actual speed of sound, rather than assuming a fixed value of 343 m/s.
+A temperature and humidity sensor monitors air conditions to calculate the actual speed of sound, rather than assuming a fixed 343 m/s.
 This can improve measurement accuracy by up to 5% in varying conditions.

 ## Hardware Components